Glagan/zap/README.md

 * ``closeAnimated`` is replacing ``close`` and is now the default and the old ``close`` has been renamed ``destroy``
 * The setters have been removed, you can now directly use assignments in callbacks (e.g ``notification.title = 'Title'`` intead of ``notification.setTitle('Title')``)
+* The text renderer is now an external dependency and the tags definition (not the syntax) has changed, see [minimark](https://github.com/Glagan/minimark) documentation for the new definition

 ## Credits